The complete classification of unital graph $C^*$-algebras: Geometric and strong: Applications and further results

-\ref{thm:comparison-item-1}$\Rightarrow$\ref{thm:comparison-item-2}: Assume that $E \MCPeq F$ and let $X=\Prime_\gamma(C^{*}(E))$.
-Then it follows from Theorem~\ref{thm:main-1} that there exists a homeomorphism between $\Prime_\gamma(C^*(E))$ and $\Prime_\gamma(C^*(F))$ such that $\FKRplus(X; C^{*} (E ) ) \cong \FKRplus(X; C^{*} ( F ) )$, where we view $C^{*} ( F )$ as an $X$-algebra via the given homeomorphism between $\Prime_\gamma(C^*(E))$ and $\Prime_\gamma(C^*(F))$.
+\ref{thm:main-1-item-3}$\Rightarrow$\ref{thm:comparison-item-2}: Let $X=\Prime_\gamma(C^{*}(E))$ and assume that there exists a homeomorphism between $\Prime_\gamma(C^*(E))$ and $\Prime_\gamma(C^*(F))$ such that $\FKRplus(X; C^{*} (E ) )$ is isomorphic to $\FKRplus(X; C^{*} ( F ) )$, where we view $C^{*} ( F )$ as an $X$-algebra via the given homeomorphism between $\Prime_\gamma(C^*(E))$ and $\Prime_\gamma(C^*(F))$.
 Under the standard identifications, this induces an automorphism of \calP that respects the type of the gauge simple subquotients --- thus we might up to a permutation assume that this is the identity automorphism.
-Moreover, under the standard identifications, this ordered reduced filtered isomorphism $\varphi$ corresponds to a $K$-web isomorphism as explained in Section~\ref{sec:red-filtered-K-theory-K-web-GLP-and-SLP-equivalences}.
+Moreover, under the standard identifications, this (reduced, filtered) order isomorphism $\varphi$ corresponds to a $K$-web isomorphism as explained in Section~\ref{sec:red-filtered-K-theory-K-web-GLP-and-SLP-equivalences}.
 From Theorem~\ref{thm:mainBH}, it follows that there exists a \GLPEe $(U,V)$ from $\Bsf_E^\bullet$ to $\Bsf_F^\bullet$ inducing $\varphi$.
 Necessarily, we have that $V\{i\}=1$ whenever $n_i=1$ (because of positivity on $K_0$ of the gauge simple subquotients that are not purely infinite). \end{proof}

-As in \cite{arXiv:1604.05439v2} it is possible to obtain a version of this result where the \Pul\ equivalence must respect a fixed block structure, and where $P=I$.
+As in \cite{MR3759003}, it is possible to obtain a version of this result where the \Pul\ equivalence must respect a fixed block structure, and where $P$ (and hence $P_\mathbf{n}$) are identity matrices.

+Although the existence clause in \ref{thm:comparison-item-2} can be translated into the linear system $U\Bsf_{E}^\bullet =\Bsf_{F}^\bullet V'$, deciding whether or not there is a solution leading to invertible matrices using the naive approach of invoking determinants takes us into the territory of Hilbert's tenth problem.
+Nevertheless, as explained by Boyle and Steinberg (\cite{bs}), one may instead appeal to decidability results by Grunewald and Segal \cite{MR595206} to obtain: